Manual Therapy

 Joints have capsules and soft tissue that affect range of motion.
 Without appropriate mobility in the joint, it is impossible to maintain normal range of motion in any part of the body.
 If the shoulder joint (glenohumeral) is restricted, it can be hard to reach over your head or behind your back.
 In the case of the low back it may prevent you from bending down to pick something up or tie your shoes.

 Range of motion in the joint also affects proprioception, or the ability to sense where the body is in space.
-It also affects muscle muscle length and strength.
+It also affects muscle length and strength.
 In other words, a lack of joint mobility can affect strength, flexibility, and coordination!
 Skilled joint mobilization techniques can be a powerful tool to normalize function and reduce pain.
-Headaches, low back pain and knee pain can all be improved using strategic joint mobilization.
+Headaches, low back pain, and knee pain can all be improved using strategic joint mobilization.
 Posture as well!
+That’s why mobility improvement is such an important focus in our approach, helping restore function and prevent future injuries.